Here is a description by a nurse how “shortness of breath” is really supposed to feel.

 “Pneumonias may lead to respiratory failure and even death if left untreated.”

-If sudden shortness of breath is accompanied by other concerning symptoms such as sweating, nausea, chest pain or jaw or arm pain, this can be a heart attack.
+If the shortness of breath is accompanied by sweating, nausea, chest pain, or pain radiating to the jaw or arm, it may be indicative of a heart attack.

 Teri Dreher, RN, CCM, is the founder of NShore Patient Advocates.
 A critical care nurse for 35+ years, she’s also the author of “How to Advocate for Yourself & Your Loved Ones,” available on Amazon.